wern/aws-lambda-samples/README.md

 # aws-lambda-samples
-Some small samples from my was lambda talk
+Some samples from my aws lambda talk